Kingdroid1/simple-stackoverflow-clone/README.md

 2. Questions (asking and replying)
 3. Rating (upvoting and downvoting)
 ## Technologies Used
-This project has been built using recommended technologies as contained in the instructions guide.
+This project has been built using these recommended technologies.
 1. <a href="https://nodejs.org/en/" target="_blank">Node.js</a>
 2. <a href="https://www.typescriptlang.org/" target="_blank">TypeScript</a>
 3. <a href="https://expressjs.com/" target="_blank">Express</a> - a minimalistic web framework for Node.js
 4. <a href="https://www.mongodb.com/1" target="_blank">MongoDB</a> as choice database with <a href="https://mongoosejs.com/" target="_blank">Mongoose</a> as ODM
 5. <a href="https://jestjs.io/" target="_blank">Jest</a> as testing framework
 ## Documentation
-The API collections have been accurately documented using Postman.
+The API collections was documented using Postman.
-Click this <a href="https://documenter.getpostman.com/view/6586447/TVza8DHa" target="_blank">link</a> to <a href="https://documenter.getpostman.com/view/6586447/TVza8DHa" target="_blank">view</a>
 ## Instructions on getting started
 Follow these simple steps below to get the project up and running on your computer:
 1. Clone the repository using `git clone` command in your GIT Bash terminal